uesleibros/wasabi/docs/ERRORS.md

 ### ERR_TLS_HANDSHAKE_FAILED (6)

 **What happened:** `InitializeSecurityContext` returned a fatal error during the TLS handshake.

 **Common causes:**

-- Server does not support TLS 1.2 or 1.3
+* Server does not support TLS 1.2 or 1.3.
-- Server requires a cipher suite that Schannel does not offer
+* Server requires a cipher suite that Schannel does not offer.
-- Server certificate is expired or untrusted
+* Server certificate is expired or untrusted.
-- Network device intercepting and modifying TLS traffic (SSL inspection)
+* Network device intercepting and modifying TLS traffic (SSL inspection).

 **What to check:**

-- Test the server with an external tool like `openssl s_client`
+* Test the server with an external tool like `openssl s_client`.
-- Check the server's supported TLS versions and cipher suites
+* Check the server's supported TLS versions and cipher suites.
-- Verify no corporate SSL inspection proxy is interfering
+* Verify no corporate SSL inspection proxy is interfering.
-- Check the system clock
+* Check the system clock.

 ```vb
 ' Example error output